Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/snapshots.md

 After these steps, the selected Snapshot will be updated.

 ## Delete Snapshot
-To delete a Snapshot from the *Snapshots page* do the following:
+To delete the Snapshot from the *Snapshots page*, do the following:
 - identify this unnecessary Snapshot on the *Snapshots* *page*;
 - click on the **Actions** icon and select the **Delete** in the list of available options;
 - confirm the Snapshot deletion on the next opened *Confirmation window*.